CompuTec/computec-docs/docs/pdc/administrator-guide/setting-up-the-application/overview.md

 ![PDC Connection](./media/setting-up-the-application/pdc-connection.webp)

-In this section, you will enter the necessary information to establish a connection with SAP Business One.
+In this section, enter the necessary information to establish a connection with SAP Business One.

 Fill in the required details in the provided window: